 DEBRIEF SHEET FOR: How expectedness influences perception

 The aim of this experiment is to see how perception is influenced by prior expectations.

-The purpose of the first part of the experiment was for you to learn the relationship between your action and the shape that would be shown.
-In the second part, you could either see the expected shape (i.e., the shape that was previously following this action) or an unexpected shape (i.e., a shape that was associated with a different action).

 We will examine whether there are differences in reaction times and accuracies between expected and unexpected trials.

 If you have any queries or concerns, please contact the primary researcher at k.rittershofer@bbk.ac.uk.